-The integration of borehole images, shear anisotropy, shear dispersion and Stoneley waves allowed to evaluate the probability and productivity of natural fractures.
-This approach gives confidence in establishing successful completion strategy and it is essential in the construction of a representative simulation model for reservoir performance evaluation.
+The integration of borehole images, shear anisotropy, shear dispersion and Stoneley waves allowe evaluating the probability and productivity of natural fractures.
+This approach provides confidence for establishing successful completion strategy and it is essential for developing a representative simulation model for reservoir performance evaluation.